drunich-z/hello-world/README.md

 Hi, everybody!

 London is the capital of Greate Britain!
-My name is Andrey and its seems to me that i should finish thi cource!
+My name is Andrey and its seems to me that i should to finish this course!